lyons89/awesome-proteomics/README.md

 [Pastel BioScience](http://www.pastelbioscience.co.uk/resources/databases.html) has a database that contains staggering amounts information that I'm sure the rest of my awesome list will be redundant.

-[Uniprot](https://www.uniprot.org/) - Has all the information you will ever need to know for individual proteins.
+[Uniprot](https://www.uniprot.org/) - Has all the information you will ever need to know for individual proteins and the go to for protein FASTA databases.

 [Biogrid](https://thebiogrid.org/) - protein-protein interaction database